DONOR RETENTION | If You Love Someone—Don’t Let Them Go!

 We have great databases, but a shocking lack of experienced data staff

-One solo person is often responsible for data at their organization.
+One person is often responsible for data at their organization.
 I know of nonprofits who have a single data manager and 30,000 donors!
-It is impossible for that person to keep that donor base clean, healthy and up-to-date and provide all the reports and analysis that important decisions are based on.
+It's impossible for that person to keep the donor base clean, healthy and up-to-date and provide all the reports and analysis that important decisions are based on.

 Here’s a thought: given that data is the foundation of all fundraising success, take a look at what your charity pays these wizards.
 Is it less than your other fundraisers earn?
 Is it less than your finance department?
-Because I’d argue – if we actually paid based on value – we’d probably pay them the most.
-Kind of like how the pandemic showed us that we’ve been paying the most important people in our society the least.
+Because I’d argue—if we actually paid based on value—we’d probably pay them the most

-Every single fundraiser in our organizations relies on good data to raise the money they do.
+Every fundraiser relies on good data to raise money.
 And at many charities, it’s an unholy mess.
 In another scenario, it may be great now – but is it entirely dependent on one or two people?
 What if they win the lottery and quit to travel the world?
 We need to hire sufficient staff in our data departments.
 We also need to train them on fundraising and the ways that their job underpins everybody else’s.
 We need to value them enough to attract them from other sectors, and to keep them.

 On the stewardship front